 A dynamic EQ runs the input signal through a parametric EQ.
 This parametric EQ is manipulated by a control signal coming from its sidechain circuitry.
 The dynamic EQ’s input signal is used as the sidechain input and split using filters.
 Each signal is run through a level detection component that reacts based on the threshold, attack, and release that you've set.
 If the input signal has triggered the level detection component, a control signal is produced that tells the parametric EQ how to behave.
 In some cases this might mean applying a cut, and in other cases it might mean applying a boost.

-You’ll notice in the diagram that there are no filters apart of the green signal path running through the parametric EQ.
-There are only filters present in the sidechain circuitry, which means that your input signal will remain free of phase shift when there is no control signal triggering the parametric EQ.
+You’ll notice in the diagram that there aren't multiple filters apart of the green signal path, which means that your input signal will remain free of crossover phase distortion when there is no control signal triggering the parametric EQ.
 This allows dynamic EQs to be more transparent than multiband compressors.

 Narrow Bandwidths vs. Wide Bandwidths

 Dynamic EQs tend to allow for extremely narrow bandwidth settings, while multiband compressors do not.
 Dynamic EQs are great for surgical forms of processing.
 Dealing with sharp resonant frequencies in your audio signal is something that a dynamic EQ is well suited for.